-The Employer and the Union agree that, except in cases of serious violations of law, regulations, or policy, a progressive disciplinary model will be used for discipline of bargaining unit employees and may be practiced by less severe measures being applied first, followed by progressively more severe measures if the employee's conduct or performance deficits continue.

-Disciplinary action may be issued for, but is not limited to, the following:
+- 19.4.1 The Employer and the Union agree that, except in cases of serious violations of law, regulations, or policy, a progressive disciplinary model will be used for discipline of bargaining unit officers and may be practiced by less severe measures being applied first, followed by progressively more severe measures if the officer's conduct or performance deficits continue. - 19.4.2 Disciplinary action may be issued for, but is not limited to, the following:

-Any act of commission and/or omission that constitutes misconduct.

-Any activity that is incompatible with an employee's conditions of employment codified by statute, regulation, standard, or Employer policy.

-Any violation of Federal or State law, Department or Division policy, rule, regulations, procedure, directive, standing order, grant requirement, or agreement.

-Failure of an employee to abide by the standards of ethical conduct that is identified in State law or Department or Division policy.

-Progressive disciplinary action includes the following, in order of severity:
+- 19.4.2.1 Any act of commission and/or omission that constitutes misconduct. - 19.4.2.2 Any activity that is incompatible with an officer's conditions of employment codified by statute, regulation, standard, or Employer policy. - 19.4.2.3 Any violation of Federal or State law, Department/Division policy, rule, regulations, procedure, directive, standing order, grant requirement, or agreement. - 19.4.2.4 Failure of an officer to abide by the standards of ethical conduct that is identified in State law or Department/Division policy. - 19.4.3 Progressive disciplinary action includes the following, in order of severity:

-1. Documented Oral Warnings
+19.4.4 Documented Oral Warnings

-When instruction and training have not resulted in the change in behavior or performance that is desired, an Oral Warning is typically the first level in the progressive disciplinary process.

-An Oral Warning is documentation, confirmed in writing, that behavior or performance is inappropriate, and the employee was notified.
-A copy of the Oral Warning will be filed in the Supervisor File if one is maintained.

-This level of discipline may be skipped when the seriousness of the employee's behavior and/or performance warrants a higher level of discipline on a first offense.

-Oral Warnings are not subject to grievance under Article XX, Grievance Procedure; however, an employee may provide written comment to the Oral Warning and may request a review meeting with their supervisor or manager.
+- 19.4.4.1 When instruction and training have not resulted in the change in behavior or performance that is desired, an Oral Warning is typically the first level in the progressive disciplinary process. - 19.4.4.2 An Oral Warning is documentation, confirmed in writing, that behavior or performance is inappropriate, and the officer was notified.
+A copy of the Oral Warning will be filed in the Supervisor File if one is maintained. - 19.4.4.3 This level of discipline may be skipped when the seriousness of the officer's behavior and/or performance warrants a higher level of discipline on a first offense. - 19.4.4.4 Oral Warnings are not subject to grievance under Article 20, Grievance Procedure; however, an officer may provide written comment to the Oral Warning and may request a review meeting with their supervisor or manager.

-2. Written Reprimand
+19.4.5 Written Reprimand

-Typically, the second level in the disciplinary process, a Written Reprimand is used when previous corrective and disciplinary action has not produced the appropriate change in behavior or performance or when the seriousness of a first offense warrants a higher level of discipline.

-Written Reprimands will be issued using the NPD-52 Written Reprimand form.

-A copy of the executed, signed, and/or acknowledged Written Reprimand will be provided to the employee and will be placed in the Supervisor File if one is maintained, the employee's Departmental or Divisional Personnel File, and will be forwarded to the appropriate Central Records Unit.
+- 19.4.5.1 Typically, the second level in the disciplinary process, a Written Reprimand is used when previous corrective and disciplinary action has not produced the appropriate change in behavior or performance or when the seriousness of a first offense warrants a higher level of discipline. - 19.4.5.2 Written Reprimands will be issued using the NPD-52 Written Reprimand form. - 19.4.5.3 A copy of the executed, signed, and/or acknowledged Written Reprimand will be provided to the officer and will be placed in the Supervisor File if one is maintained, the officer's Departmental/Divisional Personnel File, and will be forwarded to the appropriate Central Records Unit.

-An employee shall not be disciplined for refusing to sign a Written Reprimand.
-The supervisor will simply note "employee refused to sign".
-Refusal to sign or acknowledge a Written Reprimand does not negate the disciplinary action.

-An employee may grieve the receipt of a Written Reprimand by filing a grievance under Article XX, Grievance Procedure, within fifteen (15) calendar days of receipt of the Written Reprimand.
-However, such a grievance must end at Step 3 as defined within the Grievance Procedure.
+- 19.4.5.4 An officer shall not be disciplined for refusing to sign a Written Reprimand.
+The supervisor will simply note "officer refused to sign".
+Refusal to sign or acknowledge a Written Reprimand does not negate the disciplinary action. - 19.4.5.5 An officer may grieve the receipt of a Written Reprimand by filing a grievance under Article 20, Grievance Procedure, within fifteen (15) working days of receipt of the Written Reprimand; however, such a grievance must end at Step 3 as defined within the Grievance Procedure.

-3. Suspension from Duty Without Pay
+19.4.6 Suspension from Duty Without Pay